upempty/arch_box/unit_testing/rule.md

    #endif
    ```

-3. To skip the test, add the prefix for the test name:
+3. To skip the test, add the prefix(DISABLED_) for the test name:
 TEST_F(MarsTesting, DISABLED_turn_left__move_from_east_to_north)